As a business owner, you’re juggling a lot of day-to-day to tasks and may not have time come up with ideas for your next email or promotion.

 Coming up with gift ideas is hard.
 Take some of the pressure off your customers by offering a series of holiday gift ideas.
 Rather than send one long email with a dozen options, break your emails into smaller, more specific topics.
 This email from Nike focuses on gifts for runners.

 Email a holiday greeting card

 You can go as simple or as elaborate as you’d like with a holiday card.
 You can use free card-creating sites like Punchbowl.

 Be a holiday time-saver

-During the holiday season everyone wants the gift-giving process to be easy.
+During the holiday season, everyone wants the gift-giving process to be easy.
 Remind your customers that your company has plenty of time-saving ways to purchase a gift.
 For example, Staples reminds customers that they can reserve an item online and pick it up in the store.

 With this guide, you won’t be scratching your head for email topics this year.
 While we’ve listed over 50 email topics for you, there’s no limit on creativity.
 Have some fun and see what kind of quirky ideas you can come up with too.
-Always double check holiday dates to ensure you mail your email for the right holiday at the right time.
-Otherwise you might be creating your own funny holiday!
+Always double check holiday dates to ensure you send your email for the right holiday at the right time.
+Otherwise, you might be creating your own funny holiday!

 Join 140,000 small business owners

 Editor’s note: This blog post was originally published in March 2014 and has been revamped and updated for accuracy and relevance.

 © 2017 – 2019, Contributing Author.
 All rights reserved.